jjbeck821/DataCamp/README.md

 # DataCamp

-This directory contains projects as completed in DataCamp.
+This directory contains projects completed in DataCamp.